Get

 • A study from 2019 wherein people were shown photographs of cats found that those who couldn’t determine the emotions of a black cat from their face and those with superstitious beliefs were more likely to be biased against black cats.

-• A study from 2020, focusing specifically on Austin Animal Shelter in Texas during the years from 2013 to 2020, found that black cats were overlooked more than other colors of cats, but over the years, black cats began to be adopted more (likely due to campaigns promoting the adoption of black animals).
+• A study from 2020, focusing specifically on the Austin Animal Shelter in Texas during the years from 2013 to 2020, found that black cats were overlooked more often than some other coat colors, but over the years, black cats began to be adopted more (likely due to campaigns promoting the adoption of black animals).

 If you listen to people who work at shelters, most will tell you that black cat syndrome does exist.
 However, it may just seem this way because animals with black and brown fur tend to end up in shelters more often than those with lighter fur.
 So, even if black cats are being adopted at similar rates to other animals, more will be left behind in shelters because there are so many.